Skip to content

 Am I at Risk for Alcohol Withdrawal?

 Those diagnosed with alcoholism are at risk for withdrawal.
 The diagnosis of alcoholism is based on an individual’s drinking history.
-There are several assessments health care professionals use to screen individuals for alcohol abuse including the 10-question Alcohol Use Disorders Identification Test (AUDIT), the abbreviated 3-question Audit-Consumption (Audit-C), and the CAGE questionnaire.
+There are several assessments health care professionals use to screen individuals for alcohol use including the 10-question Alcohol Use Disorders Identification Test (AUDIT), the abbreviated 3-question Audit-Consumption (Audit-C), and the CAGE questionnaire.

 Answering “yes” to the following CAGE questions indicates a higher risk for alcohol withdrawal: